In India, $1 housekeepers spark a consumer, worker frenzy despite safety risks

 Sign up now: Get insights on Asia's fast-moving developments

+DeeperDive is a beta AI feature.
+Refer to full articles for the facts.

-MUMBAI, April 14 - At Indian startup Pronto's training hub, women hone their chopping and mopping skills while learning how to send SOS signals if they feel unsafe inside customers' homes.
-They are set to join India's newest consumer craze: house help for $1 an hour.
+MUMBAI – At Indian startup Pronto’s training hub, women hone their chopping and mopping skills while learning how to send SOS signals if they feel unsafe inside customers’ homes.
+They are set to join India’s newest consumer craze: house help for US$1 (S$1.27) an hour.

+Ms Indu Jaiswar, 35, hopes doing household chores in her first job can help fund her son’s dream of becoming a doctor.

+The potential annual earnings from working eight hours a day can be as high as US$5,000 – a figure that far surpasses India’s per capita income of around US$3,000.

-The companies are betting big, burning millions of dollars to lure busy professionals in cities like New Delhi and Mumbai with under 99 rupee ($1) offerings that have no global parallel.
-Similar services can cost around $30 an hour in the United States, and around $7 in China.
+The companies are betting big, burning millions of dollars to lure busy professionals in cities like New Delhi and Mumbai with under 99 rupee (S$1.40) offerings that have no global parallel.
+Similar services can cost around US$30 an hour in the United States, and around US$7 in China.

 However, the craze among consumers and workers is tempered by concerns about women’s safety in a country with high rates of sexual harassment.
 Unlike e-commerce couriers who spend just brief moments at doorsteps, housekeepers may spend hours inside private homes, exposing them to greater risks.